Calcaneal Apophysitis (Sever's Disease): causes, symptoms and treatments

 Diagnosing Sever's disease

-Treating calcaneal apophysitis
+What is calcaneal apophysitis treatment?

-Though there are several ways to treat the symptoms of Sever’s disease, the only “cure” for the condition is to outgrow it.
-It may take up to two years for your child to complete his or her growth spurt.
-In the meantime, your child can manage the pain by:
+Though there are several treatment options to manage the symptoms of Sever's disease, the only "cure" for the condition is to outgrow it.
+It may take up to two years for your child to complete their growth spurt.

 Resting